Table of Content

 Investment apps allow users to buy and sell stocks, invest in cryptocurrencies, and better manage wealth.
 These apps provide insightful market information, automatic portfolio management, and AI-based investment suggestions.

-It takes approximately 2100 hours for fintech app developers to create a feature-rich investment app at a cost of around $105,000 for the app and admin dashboard.
+It takes approximately 2,100 hours of dedicated software development to create a feature-rich investment app, along with an admin dashboard, at a cost of around $105,000.

 Insurance apps make buying, handling, and claiming insurance policies easy.
 The apps address different insurance areas, such as health, vehicle, travel, and commercial insurance.